alexalemanhdz/next-template/README.md

 ### To do

-- [ ] Setup configuration file for Prettier.
+- [x] Setup configuration file for Prettier.
-- [ ] Setup configuration file for ESLint.
+- [x] Setup configuration file for ESLint.
+- [ ] Lint last two warnings in Redux library.